 Of course that doesn’t mean I abandon standard conventional medicine.
 I get all my regular checkups with my primary doctor, and you should too.
 But with my years of training I can now provide therapies that you can combine with conventional medicine to get the best of both worlds.

 One explanation for why craniosacral therapy works for ear infections is that it restores normal mobility to the Eustachian tube behind the eardrum.
 This means that fluid can drain correctly from that area, rather than accumulating and providing a juicy pool for bacteria to breed in.

 As I progressed in my training, I came to understand at deeper and deeper levels how important the principle of normal mobility is for optimal functioning — body, mind, and spirit.
 In the body, everything has to be moving properly in order to function optimally.
 Obviously your heart has to move, your lungs have to move.
 But that principle of movement extends right down to the cellular level.
 Cell membranes have to open and close to let substances in and out.
 Receptor sites on cell membranes have to change their shape to interact with neurotransmitters.

 My clients often live under a lot of pressure because of the high-powered careers they’ve chosen, the distressed populations they serve, or the complicated family situations they grace with their heartful presence.
-They may use craniosacral therapy or massage, or a combination of both, for the stress management that keeps them agile, creative, and responsive to life itself as it moves along.
+They may use craniosacral therapy for the stress management that keeps them agile, creative, and responsive to life itself as it moves along.

 Either way, I have the satisfaction of being part of the support system for people taking on, or faced with, big challenges.
 Let me see if I can be of help to you.
 Call me 610-202-4778, and we can talk.